 The balance of the Foster Child Grant is calculated by using SASSA.

 You can check your remaining grant balance using the SASSA Balance Check.
 You can manage your money and grant money by checking your account balance.
-You may want to check your account balance after your grant is paid regularly.
+You should check your account balance regularly after your grant is paid.

 Review of the SASSA Foster Child Grant

-Every two years the court will renew the order.
+Every two years, the court renews the order.
 SASSA will then conduct an annual review.
-These reviews will ensure the foster child is still meeting the criteria for the grant, and the situation has not changed.
+These reviews will ensure that the foster child still meets the criteria for the grant and that the situation has stayed the same.
 The reviews are also conducted to confirm that you’re still alive.
 You should keep the application updated whenever there are changes in your child’s situation.

 SASSA will notify you in writing before three months have passed, or you must submit your proof of life (or certificate) to SASSA.
 This written notice will include details on the location and date of the review.

 If you receive your grant from a bank or institution, the SASSA requires that the certificate of life be submitted annually.
-If you’re bedridden, the SASSA will conduct the audit at your house.
+If you’re bedridden, the SASSA will audit your house.
 Once the SASSA officials have completed their visit, you will receive a receipt for your compliance review.